aws-samples/step-functions-workflows-collection/parallel-human-approval/README.md

 # Parallel Human Approval Process

 There are some cases, in which approvals from multiple people are required to complete the whole process.
-In a parallel approval workflow, each person’s approval is individual and is needed separately.
+In a parallel approval workflow, each person’s approval is individual and is required separately.

 This pattern allows you to integrate parallel human approval process into your workflows.
 The task sends a message to three SNS topic which send a notification to a human reviewer or approver by email for example.
 The workflow then waits until the approver completes their review.
 Depending on the review outcome the workflow finishes.